Insight

 Understanding the Motivation Behind the Transition

 The CMS’s 2030 goal emphasizes the urgency for healthcare organizations to align their strategies with the principles of value-based care.
-These principles prioritize quality over quantity by focusing on patient outcomes and cost efficiency rather than the number of visits.
+Recent updates, including the launch of the "Making Care Primary" (MCP) model in 2024 and the "ACO Primary Care Flex" model in 2025, prioritize quality over quantity by focusing on patient outcomes and cost efficiency rather than the number of visits.
 They transform how care is delivered, measured, and reimbursed.

 Transitioning to this new model brings both opportunities and challenges.
-Value-based care can lead to better outcomes by lowering the likelihood “of beneficiaries’ forgoing” care due to cost.
-Still, organizations must be ready to change their operations, culture, and technology substantially.
+Value-based care can lead to better outcomes by lowering the likelihood "of beneficiaries' forgoing" care due to cost.
+Furthermore, CMS has introduced "Health Equity Adjustments," providing higher benchmarks and financial incentives for providers serving underserved populations.
 Programs like Accountable Care Organizations (ACOs) and the Medicare Shared Savings Program (MSSP) are leading the way in this transition, and the results are promising.
-In 2024, the MSSP achieved its highest savings to date, marking seven consecutive years of cost reductions for Medicare.
+In 2024, the MSSP achieved its highest savings to date, marking seven consecutive years of cost reductions for Medicare while expanding access to specialized care.

 Key Considerations for Value-Based Care